danielendeg/nugetpackageupdate/specs/Shoebox/jupiter-shoebox.md

     [**shoeboxcore@microsoft.com**](mailto:shoeboxcore@microsoft.com) to
     request exceptions.

-## Also, we should plan for the Shoebox onboarding process, which took several months for Gen 1, and start it as soon as we can while providing required information, including documents and packages.
+Also, we should plan for the Shoebox onboarding process, which took quite some time for Gen 1, and start it as soon as we can while providing required information, including documents and packages.

 ## Supporting Customer Insights